tomtyiu/SuperTransformer/README.md

 Suptertransformer that auto loads Huggingface models

 # Introduction
 This is a single line transformer for easy to load models from Huggingface.
+It is not to replace Huggingface Transformer process.
+It simplifies it and speed up the loading the process of the HuggingFace models

 # Usage
 SuperTransformers download the model locally.
 The super class uses AutoTokenizer and AutoModelForCausalLM.from_pretrained.